Ghost-141/StayEase-AI-Assistant-for-Rental-Service/README.md

 5.  **Tool Execution:** Queries the database for listings matching the criteria.
 6.  **Agent (LLM Node):** Formats the tool output into a friendly response.
 7.  **Response:** "I found two options in Cox's Bazar: Ocean View Resort (5,500 BDT/night) and Beachside Haven (4,200 BDT/night).
 Which one would you like to see more details for?"

+**N.B:** A detailed conversation of property booking has been documentaed on api docs.

 ## 3. LangGraph State Design